 ![]() |

-My reesearch group is particularly interested in improving the analysis of mouse behavior. |
+My reesearch group was particularly interested in improving the analysis of mouse behavior. |

 ![]() |